Day 36: The kingdom of God will be…given to a people who will produce its fruit

 Jesus passes through the now-peaceful Court of the Gentiles and goes directly to the Court of Israel where the Pharisees (i.e. religious leaders) usually gather.
 Running his hand along the cool marble column as he passes into the courtyard, he takes a deep breath, sets his jaw, and heads towards the group of Pharisees on the other side.

 A brave voice comes from the back of the group.
 “He will bring those wretches to a wretched end…and he will rent the vineyard to other tenants who will give him his share of the crop at harvest time.”
-Jesus nods slowly.
+The disciples exchange furtive glances, and Jesus nods slowly.
 The Pharisees are visibly agitated as the meaning becomes clear that they are the wretched tenants.

 Looking sternly at each of them, Jesus makes it personal.